Qocho: History

 In 996, Bügü Bilgä Tengri ilig succeeded Süngülüg Khagan.

 In 1007, Alp Arsla Qutlugh Kül Bilgä Tengri Khan succeeded Bügü Bilgä Tengri ilig.
-In 1008, Manichaean temples are converted to Buddhist temples.
+In 1008, Manichaean temples were converted to Buddhist temples.
 In 1024, Kül Bilgä Tengri Khan succeeded Alp Arsla Qutlugh Kül Bilgä Tengri Khan.
 In 1068, Tengri Bügü il Bilgä Arslan Tengri Uighur Tärkän succeeded Kül Bilgä Tengri Khan.
-By 1096, Qocho had lost Aksu, Tumshuk, and Kucha to the Karakhanids.
+By 1096, Qocho had lost Aksu, Tumshuk, and Kucha to the Kara-Khanid Khanate.

 In 1123, Bilgä rose to power.
 He was succeeded by Yur Temur at some point.
 In 1128, the Kingdom of Qocho became a vassal of the Qara Khitai.

 In 1209, the Kingdom of Qocho became a vassal of the Mongol Empire.

 In 1229, Barčuq Art iduq-qut succeeded Yur Temur.
 In, 1242 Kesmez iduq-qut succeeded Barčuq Art iduq-qut.
 In 1246, Salïndï Tigin iduq-qut succeeded Kesmez iduq-qut.
 In 1253, Ögrünch Tigin iduq-qut succeeded Salïndï Tigin iduq-qut.
-In, 1257 Mamuraq Tigin iduq-qut succeeded Ögrünch Tigin iduq-qut, who was executed for supporting the Ogodeid branch of the Genghisid family.
+In 1257, Mamuraq Tigin iduq-qut succeeded Ögrünch Tigin iduq-qut, who was executed for supporting the Ogodeid branch of the Genghisid family.
 In 1266, Qosqar Tigin iduq-qut succeeded Mamuraq Tigin iduq-qut.
 In 1280, Negüril Tigin iduq-qut succeeded Qosqar Tigin iduq-qut.

 In 1318, Negüril Tigin iduq-qut died.
 Later, the Kingdom of Qocho became part of the Chagatai Khanate.
 In 1322, Tämir Buqa iduq-qut rose to power.
 In 1330, Senggi iduq-qut succeeded Tämir Buqa iduq-qut.
 In 1332, Taipindu iduq-qut succeeded Senggi iduq-qut.
 In 1352, Ching Timür iduq-qut succeeded Taipindu iduq-qut and was the last known ruler governor of the kingdom.
 By the 1370s, the Kingdom of Qocho ceased to exist.

 Religion

 Mainly Turkic and Tocharian, but also Chinese and Iranian peoples such as the Sogdians were assimilated into the Uyghur Kingdom of Qocho.
 Chinese were among the population of Qocho.
 Peter B. Golden writes that the Uyghurs not only adopted the writing system and religious faiths of the Sogdians, such as Manichaeism, Buddhism, and Christianity, but also looked to the Sogdians as "mentors" while gradually replacing them in their roles as Silk Road traders and purveyors of culture.

+During the rule of the Qocho Kingdom, some of their subjects also began adopting Islam, as evident when the Idiqut threatened to retaliate against the Muslims of his lands and "destroy the mosques" if Manichaeans were persecuted in neighbouring Khorasan.
+He emphasized that Muslims in Qocho were "more numerous" than Manichaeans under Islamic rule, and he was ultimately successful in staying the persecutions in Khorasan.
+This episode was recorded by Arab bibliographer Ibn Al-Nadim, although he referred to the Qocho Idiqut as the "King of China".